-The full name of an Advance Decision (also known as a Living Will) is an Advance Decision to Refuse Consent to Medical Treatment and it is a legal document that enables you to set out in advance what medical treatment you would or would not wish to receive, if you are ever in a position where you are unable to make that decision at the time.
+The full name of an Advance Decision (also known as a Living Will) is an Advance Decision to Refuse Consent to Medical Treatment.
+It is a legal document that enables you to set out in advance what medical treatment you would or would not wish to receive if you are ever in a position where you are unable to make that decision at the time.

 How do you make an Advance Decision?

-At Onions & Davies, we have many years’ experience of making Advance Decisions and the type of wording that will be accepted when the time comes for them to be used.
+At Onions & Davies, we have extensive experience and expertise in drafting Advance Decisions and the type of wording that will be accepted when the time comes for them to be used.
 We can guide you through the process and would be happy to help you draw up an Advance Decision that matches your needs and situation to ensure your wishes are met.

 Getting advice early on can put your mind at ease.
 If you are looking for advice on drafting an Advance Decision, please get in touch with our specialist elderly client solicitors for more details at firstname.lastname@example.org

 Do I Need to Get a Medical Opinion?